sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="experience-allowwindowsspotlightwindowswelcomeexperience"></a>**Experience/AllowWindowsSpotlightWindowsWelcomeExperience**

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
-This policy setting lets you turn off the Windows Spotlight Windows Welcome experience feature.
+This policy setting lets you turn off the Windows spotlight Windows welcome experience feature.
-The Windows Welcome experience feature introduces onboard users to Windows; for example, launching Microsoft Edge with a web page that highlights new features.
-If you enable this policy, the Windows Welcome Experience will no longer be displayed when there are updates and changes to Windows and its apps.
-If you disable or do not configure this policy, the Windows Welcome Experience will be launched to inform onboard users about what's new, changed, and suggested.
+The Windows welcome experience feature introduces onboard users to Windows; for example, launching Microsoft Edge with a web page that highlights new features.
+If you enable this policy, the Windows welcome experience will no longer be displayed when there are updates and changes to Windows and its apps.
+If you disable or do not configure this policy, the Windows welcome experience will be launched to inform onboard users about what's new, changed, and suggested.

 <p style="margin-left: 20px">The following list shows the supported values: